 Today we look at three bulk deals each with a unique story to tell.
 In addition, we will also take a look at the exits made by shareholders of recently listed companies now that they have cleared the 1 year lock-in hurdle.

 As of December, 2016 – Clearwater Capital held 6,359,162 shares of Kamat Hotels or 26.96% via its Singapore and Cyprus entities.
 On the 17th, 18th and 19th of April, Clearwater reduced their stake to a new low of 1,257,431 shares or 5.33%.
 So why did the investor decide overnight to dump shares worth Rs.
 20 crore?

 Well, here is the backstory.
 There has been some clarification made by the market regulator SEBI in the case of the conversion of the FCCB held by Clearwater Capital.
 Sometime in Feb-2010, Kamat Hotels converted the bonds held by Clearwater Capital at Rs.
 135/- per equity share.
-Clearwater then got more than 32% and made an open offer, but SEBI booked it saying it effectively controlled the company through some agreements that allowed it to veto key decisions.
-The case meant that Clearwater couldn’t sell.
+Clearwater then got more than 32% and made an open offer to buy more shares.
+But SEBI blocked it saying that Clearwater effectively controlled the company through some agreements that allowed it to veto key decisions.
+The SEBI block meant that Clearwater couldn’t sell when it wanted to.

 SEBI in its latest circular confirmed that the agreements didn’t actually cause a change of control, so Clearwater could now sell shares.
 Catch the complete development here.
 This update from the regulator came less than a week back thereby clearing the path for Clearwater to liquidate a major position held for almost 7 years now.
 (The price is still lower, below Rs.
 50 per share)